• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Homemade Eggnog - How to Make Eggnog
+Two glasses of Homemade Eggnog on holiday decorated table to show results of How to Make Eggnog

 But since I absolutely love the creamy comfort of a glass of eggnog, I like to make homemade eggnog using this eggnog recipe so I can make it a bit healthier and have it more often.